matgar1997/Flask_Login_Example/README.md

 if not "pip3 install pipenv"

-Typical REST projects have an outer directory, then a "project" directory within that Inside the outer directory run "pipenv shell"
+Typical flask projects have an outer directory, then a "project" directory within that Inside the outer directory run "pipenv shell"

 FROM HERE ON OUT EVERYTHING IS DONE INSIDR THE PIPENV ENVIROMENT